EiS94/Matchday-Schedule-Analyser/README.md

 ### How to use

-Customize the main method to get the desired league, year and criterion
+Customize the main class to get the desired league, year and criterion

 ```
 import Season